 A quick glance at Pinterest will show you one obvious thing—people like to hang items on their walls!

-And they should—blank walls give the feeling of being unlived in and kind of sad.
+And they should—blank walls give the feeling of being unlived in and are kind of sad.
 Here are some ideas for wall decor and signs that people with farmhouse style will love!

 When I think of farmhouse style, I think of WOOD.